- Learn to dine (and dance!) like a local while exploring the capital

 After lunch, it's time to go ziplining—a rushing experience that allows you to glide along multiple long steel cables while suspended by a pulley and harness.
 This particular spot is a guided circuit of 4,593 feet (1400 m) formed by six stretches.
 You'll first receive some information, safety tips, and gear, and then it's time to trek up to the zipline's starting point above the valley floor.
 This is an unforgettable way to experience panoramic views of Potrerillos Valley and Cordon del Plata Mountain Range, dating back millions of years.

 When these two activities are complete, you'll return to your hotel in Mendoza in time to enjoy the rest of the afternoon and evening in town.

-Day 7: Flight to Buenos Aires - Departure
+Day 7: Return to Buenos Aires, Depart

 After breakfast, transfer to the airport for your flight back to Buenos Aires.
 Upon arrival in Buenos Aires, transfer to the international airport for your flight back home. ¡Buen viaje!

 More Great Argentina Itineraries